shopsys/shopsys/docs/model/introduction-to-model-architecture.md

 Model is a system of abstractions that describes selected aspect of a domain.

 Domain is a sphere of knowledge or activity we build application logic around.
-The domain of Shopsys Platform is ecommerce.
+The domain of Shopsys Platform is e-commerce.

 !!! note
     In Shopsys Platform, we also use the term domain for another concept which is an instance of eshop data accessible through an individual url address.